GibbOne/Loccioni.Aulos.DSP.Filters/Readme.md

 var filteredData = f.Filter(sourceData);
 ```

-If each new data array is not time connected, you should reset internal filter by calling `Reset()` method
+If each new data array is not time connected, you should reset internal filter state by calling `Reset()` method
 before every `Filter` call.

 ## Benchmark